 Raspberry Cream Profiteroles with Three Dipping Sauces.
 Sweet bites to share with your sweetheart on Valentine’s Day.
 A great dessert idea for a party too.

 We’ve reached the finale in our 3 course, video recipe dinner menu for Valentine’s Day.
-We’ve partnered with CBC Newfoundland and Labrador once again for this series which has included some succulent shrimp cakes as an appetizer and a tender pork main course with Madeira sauce.
+(Originally published Feb 2014.)
+The other recipes this series have included some succulent shrimp cakes as an appetizer and a tender pork main course with Madeira sauce.

 Here are the links for the other two courses in this Sweetheart Dinner:

 Looking for more Valentine’s Day cooking ideas?

 Plus you’ll see daily recipe suggestions from decadent desserts to quick delicious weekday meals too.

 You can also sign up for our FREE newsletter to know immediately when we add new recipes.
 You’ll also get weekly suggestions for great family friendly meals and desserts too!

 Rock Recipes a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Our product recommendations are almost exclusively for those we currently use or have used in the past.